What Props Do You Need for Newborn Photography? (+ Safety Tips)

 Whether these are the parents, the siblings, or even the furry members, this is a beautiful way to enhance the newborn with all the love that surrounds him/her.

-A new baby is part of a whole family, and despite them being the main subject, some pictures with other family members is a perfect way to complete the photoshoot.
+A new baby is part of a whole family, and despite them being the main subject, some pictures with other family members are a perfect way to complete the photoshoot.

 7. Crates, baskets and other storage items